SciDataContainer/SciDataContainer/README.md

 - `uuid`: automatic UUID
 - `replaces`: optional UUID of the predecessor of this dataset
-- `containerType`: required mapping
+- `containerType`: required container type mapping
-    + `name`: required
+    + `name`: required container name (no white space)
-    + `id`: optional
+    + `id`: optional identifier for standardized containers
-    + `version`: required only if id is given
+    + `version`: required standard version, if `id` is given
 - `created`: automatic creation timestamp
 - `modified`: automatic last modification timestamp
-- `static`: required booleanflag (static datasets)
+- `static`: required boolean flag (static datasets)
-- `complete`: required booleanflag (multi-step datasets)
+- `complete`: required boolean flag (multi-step datasets)
 - `hash`: optional hex digest of SHA256 hash, required for static datasets
-- `usedSoftware`: optional list of mappings
+- `usedSoftware`: optional list of software mappings
-    + `name`: required
+    + `name`: required software name
-    + `version`: required
+    + `version`: required software version
-    + `id`: optional
+    + `id`: optional software identifier (e.g. UUID of URL)
-    + `idType`: required if id is given
+    + `idType`: required type of identifier, if `id` is given
 - `modelVersion`: automatic data model version

 ## Description of Data

 The meta data describing the data payload of the container is stored in the required root item `meta.json`.
 The following set of attributes is currently defined for this item:

-- `author`: required
+- `author`: required name of the author
-- `email`: required
+- `email`: required e-mail address of the author
-- `comment`: optional
+- `comment`: optional comments on the dataset
-- `title`: required
+- `title`: required title of the dataset
-- `keywords`: optional
+- `keywords`: optional list of keywords
-- `description`: optional
+- `description`: optional description of the dataset (abstract)

-In order to simplify the generation of meta data, the data container class will insert default values for the author name and email address.
+In order to simplify the generation of meta data, the data container class will insert default values for the author name and e-mail address.
 These default values are either been taken from the environment variables `DC_AUTHOR` and `DC_EMAIL` or fron a configuration file.
 This configuraton file is `%HOMEDRIVE%%HOMEPATH\scidata.cfg%` on Microsoft Windows and `~/.scidata` on other operating systems.
 The file is expected to be a text file.
 Leading and trailing white space is ignored, as well as lines starting with `#`.
 The parameters are taken from lines in the form `<key>=<value>`, with the keywords `author` and `email`.
 Optional white space before and after the equal sign is ignored.
 The keywords are case-insensitive.

 ## Suggested Parts